prism-pdp/prism-go/README.md

 # prism-go

-*prism-go* is a cryptographic library for Provable Data Possession (PDP).
+*prism-go* is a cryptographic library for PRISM, which is a Provable Data Possession (PDP) system.

 ## Features